 Many existing systems intercept calls to the OpenGL graphics library for various purposes.
 The most common category of tools assist programmers in performance analysis and debugging.
-SGI's glTrace [18] records the sequence of library calls as they are made in to assist in debugging and to allow performance monitoring and hardware timing simulation.
-IBM's ZAPdb OpenGL debugger [7] uses this interception technique to aid in debugging OpenGL programs.
-Intel's Graphics Performance Toolkit [8] uses a similar method to instrument graphics application performance.
+SGI's glTrace [SGI and Miles 1997] records the sequence of library calls as they are made to assist in debugging and to allow performance monitoring and hardware timing simulation.
+IBM's ZA-Pdb OpenGL debugger [IBM 1998] uses this interception technique to aid in debugging OpenGL programs.
+Intel's Graphics Performance Toolkit [Intel 1997-2000] uses a similar method to instrument graphics application performance.
 None of these tools provide any facility for changing the behavior of the intercepted application.

-In 1996, SGI developed a stream codec for OpenGL [17].
+In 1996, SGI developed a stream codec for OpenGL [SGI and Dunwoody 1996].
 This feature allowed OpenGL command streams and associated data to be captured and recorded to disk or elsewhere.
 This stream capture ability makes it easy to examine and process streams offline; however, it does not allow for adding new functionality to interactive applications.

-WireGL [5] and its successor Chromium [6] also intercept OpenGL in this manner to generate different output like distributed displays.
-Chromium provides a mechanism for implementing plug-in modules that alter the stream of GL commands, allowing the simple transformations of [12] or Section 2.2 to be implemented.
+WireGL [Humphreys et al. 2001] and its successor Chromium [Humphreys 2001] also intercept OpenGL to generate different output like distributed displays.
+Chromium provides a mechanism for implementing plug-in modules that alter the stream of GL commands, allowing the simple transformations we have presented [2001] or Section 2.2 to be implemented.

 All of these previous systems either view the OpenGL command stream executed by the application, record it, or transmit it.
 While Chromium allows for some simple stream transformations, it still considers the "data" of the application to be the stream itself.
 All processing and manipulation of the data is done directly on the stream representation.

-Our own work on non-invasive, interactive, stylized rendering [12] also intercepts the OpenGL stream.
+Our own work on non-invasive, interactive, stylized rendering [2001] also intercepts the OpenGL stream.
 This permitted making localized changes to the stream, as described in Section 2.2.
 To combat the limitations of these localized changes, some of the renderers buffered an entire frame of data and processed it to render the image.
 In a sense, these renderers were performing a special-case of the scene reconstruction described in Section 3.
 In this paper, we formalize, generalize and encapsulate this reconstruction, and provide new and improved rendering algorithms that use it.